 Displays a list of all modules that have been loaded by the system:

 Current utilization of primary memory on the system:

 Information about the processors:

 File systems supported by the kernel:

-Number of interrupts per IRQ on architecture:
+The number of interrupts per IRQ on architecture:

 Thanks for reading and please leave your thoughts on the below comment section.